Melded learning - teacher CPD

 strategies for increasing the groups' shared knowledge base;

-investment by individuals to build specialist knowledge in order to increase breadth and depth of collective knowledge and understanding;
+investment by individuals in building their specialist sub-knowledge in order to increase breadth and depth of collective knowledge and understanding;

 to have shared thinking responsibilities, e.g. reflect on what has been read, be open to consideration of new ideas expressed by external experts, be analytical about videos watched /practice seen, seek to understand the thoughts of others in the group, seek ways to improve group expertise, work towards shared schema.